 After leaving Fort Augustus, you will then pass through Kytra Lock, Cullochy Lock, Aberchalder Bridge and then head out onto Loch Oich, one of the smaller lochs in the Caledonian Canal system.
-It's the highest point, just over 100 feet above sea level.
+It's the highest point, 106 feet above sea level.
 This narrow loch lies between Loch Ness (to the Northeast) and Loch Lochy (to the Southwest) in the Great Glen.
 It is fed by the River Garry (from Loch Garry) from the West, and feeds the River Oich from its North end.
 The Laggan locks separate it from Loch Lochy.
 The main stopping points are near Invergarry.

 Loch Oich is rich in wildlife with a wide variety of fishes, amphibians, reptiles, birds and mammals.